“I eat very healthily, but I can’t seem to lose weight!”

 - They might be causing inflammation inside your body.

-Take a moment to note signs and symptoms that your wise body tells you.
+Take a moment to note the signs and symptoms that your wise body tells you.

 Even if the food is “healthy,” you may be eating something that is stalling your weight loss progress.